-Last Updated on 15th September 2020 by peppe8o
+Last Updated on 23rd January 2025 by peppe8o

 Our router will take internet connectivity from its connection, giving it to all ethernet clients.
 The Raspberry Pi, on the other side, will share this connectivity in its WiFi Lan created in the following procedure.
-So, the router will be connected with its WAN port to internet, while Raspberry Pi will be connected to one of router Ethernet ports.
+So, the router will be connected with its WAN port to internet, while Raspberry Pi will be connected to one of router’s Ethernet ports.

 What We Need